Pratyush/hekaton-system/docs/cpu_arch_sketch.md

     mem_tr_exec: RunningEval,

     // The unsorted transcript of the initial memory that's read in our execution
-    tr_rinit_accessed: RunningEval,
+    tr_dinit_accessed: RunningEval,

-    // The time- (and therefore mem-) sorted transcript of the public input tape
+    // The time- (and therefore mem-) sorted transcript of the items in the public input tape that
+    // are read in our execution
-    tr_tape: RunningEval,
+    tr_tape_accessed: RunningEval,
 }

 // TODO: Update transcript_checker to handle Harvard architecture.
 With Harvard, mem_tr_adj_seq